funcnroll/repnote/README.md

 # 🏋️ RepNote

-## **RepNote** is a minimalist workout tracking app, aimed primarily at data visualisation, with a mobile-style interface designed to simulate a phone experience directly in the browser, built with React, TailwindCSS, and Redux Toolkit.
+## **RepNote** is a minimalist training log and performance dashboard, built with a strong focus on **data visualization**.
+It simulates a mobile-style interface directly in the browser, allowing users to log workouts and instantly see trends in **strength, volume, and consistency**.

+---

 ## 📱 App Preview